dev126712/micro-service-infra-management/README.md

   - Frontend: A micro-frontend (Nginx-based) that serves the UI and acts as a reverse proxy for backend APIs.

-  - Service Shimming: Uses Kubernetes ExternalName services to allow the frontend namespace to communicate seamlessly with the order-ns and product-ns namespaces.

 #### Traffic Management:

   - Legacy: Standard Kubernetes Ingress (GCE class) for path-based routing.